 Studying abroad can be a challenging experience, especially for students who are leaving the country for the first time.
 Traveling is always more enjoyable when you can be organized and prepared for any potential adventure or problem.
-Today, most students are aware of the most popular smartphone apps such as apps like Instagram, Skype, and Uber, but there are a number of under the radar apps that can be clutch for any traveler, especially students that are studying abroad.
+Today, most students are aware of the most popular smartphone apps such as apps like Instagram, Skype, and Uber, but there are several under the radar apps that can be clutch for any traveler, especially students that are studying abroad.
 We’ve outlined a few of the better apps along with a few honorable mentions, that you should consider downloading before you embark on your journey.
-Be sure to remember to check with your service provider to make sure you have a clear understanding of what services will be available to you abroad and how much any additional data will cost, so it can be accounted for in your budget.
+Be sure to remember to check with your service provider to make sure you have a clear understanding of what services will be available to you abroad, and how much any additional data will cost so that it can be accounted for in your budget.

 Best Social App